-Boarding houses, as places of shared accommodation, are generally for occupants who are unrelated and effectively strangers.
+Boarding houses, are generally for occupants who are unrelated.
 It is therefore important to maintain a level of safety, amenity and security for all occupants in the design while providing for opportunities for social interaction.

 Proposals should also consider the impact of Boarding Houses on adjoining properties, where both noise disturbance and visual intrusion should be minimised.